 Cost may be the most important factor when looking into buying a hydroponic system.
 Deciding on your budget ahead of shopping will save you time by allowing you to remove from consideration those systems that are out of your budget.

 How Much Space Do You Have For Your Hydroponic Garden?

 The amount of space you have will affect the type and size of the hydroponic system you can set up.
-Luckily there are hydroponic systems on the market to fit every space requirement, so you shouldn’t have any trouble when it comes to buying a hydroponic system to meet your space requirements.
+Luckily there are hydroponic systems on the market to fit every space need, so you shouldn’t have any trouble when it comes to buying a hydroponic system to meet your space requirements.

 When determining space, also keep in mind things like water changes and maintenance.
 You will need to drain the water out of the hydroponic reservoir and then refill it, so make sure it’s in a place where this is easy to do.

 How Much Do You Want To Harvest From Your Hydroponic Garden?

 Deciding how much you’re looking to harvest will help you decide how big of a hydroponic system you need to purchase.
-This can also help you aware of cost efficiency, which is what you’re paying going to be worth what you’re getting.
+This can also help you be aware of cost efficiency, is what you’re paying going to be worth what you’re getting.

-Systems can be designed to grow more plants, but take up the same amount of square footage as another system.
+Systems can be designed to grow more plants, but take up the same amount of square footage as other systems.
 Usually, this is done by growing vertically.

 How Much Garden Time Do You Have?